TheComputerM/demochain/README.md

 - [Trystero](https://github.com/dmotz/trystero): for the WebRTC p2p networking
 - [@noble/ed25519](https://github.com/paulmillr/noble-ed25519): for the encription algorithms used
+- [cbor2](https://www.npmjs.com/package/cbor2): for the JS implementation of the CBOR spec.
 - [Park UI](https://park-ui.com/): for the UI components
 - [SolidJS](https://www.solidjs.com/) and [SolidStart](https://start.solidjs.com/): for making the website itself